Postdoctoral Research Associate, School of Life and Environmental Sciences

 - ideally the candidate would have some experience with DNA extraction, PCR, and other basic molecular biology skills

 How to apply

 All applications must be submitted via the University of Sydney careers website.
-Visit sydney.edu.au/recruitment and search by the reference number 2081-0919F to apply.
+Visit https://sydney.edu.au/about-us/careers-at-sydney.html and use the reference number 1082/0920F to find the listing.

 Closing date: 11:30 pm, Monday 26 October 2020